bigomics/omicsplayground-doc/dataprep/dataprep_example.rst

 illustriate how to prepare an input data:

 1. from FASTQ files,
-2. from gene counts table or GEO repository data,
+2. from gene counts table or from the GEO repository,
 3. from single-cell data,
 4. from LC-MS/MS proteomics data.